 - Complete a Government Income and Assets Test

-- Be assessed by an Aged Care Assessment Team (ACAT)
+- Be assessed by My Aged Care

 - Your paperwork has to be exactly right at every step